 “Upcycle, recycle, reuse.
 You’d be surprised at what people still throw out.
 We still live in a throw-away culture that uses things once and then gets rid of them.
 With a little bit of imagination, anything can be turned into a growing container or pot to start seeds in.
 It’s about recycling old coffee cups and bottles and just having a little think: Do you really need to buy that or has someone got that in their shed they never use?
 If you look on the online marketplaces you’re bound to find something that you will need that’s being given away for free.“

-Do you have any personal gardening goals and achievements that you’d like to share with us?
+Do you have any personal gardening goals?

 “It has to be continuing to get my daughter into it.
 She loves it.
 And as I’m away so much for work during these hot summers I’d love to say she’s got the allotment to take care of.
 It’s all about continuing to spend time outside together creating real memories that she will cherish one day when she’s older.”

-“It really is.
+“It really is therapeutic.
 If I’m not out there with my little girl, I’m out there alone.
 And as much as my job is surrounded by social media, just getting away from it, getting my hands messy and having some time on my own, really gives you time.
 It’s amazing.
 We have our heads down walking around on our phones most of the time.
 If we just looked up, we’d see what we were missing.”